 16.3) Email will be the primary and in some cases only form of contact regarding confirmation of places, requests for payment, and additional event information.

-17.2) An athlete accepting a team place at one distance cannot also accept a team place at the other distance, where ITU Competition Rule 2.5.l is relevant.
+17.2) An athlete accepting a team place at one distance cannot also accept a team place at the other distance, where World Triathlon Competition Rule 2.5.l is relevant.
 This is not applicable for Championships with single distance events.

 Note: * Eligible athlete.
 This refers to an athlete who has registered their intent to compete by the appropriate deadline and not already qualified.
 If an athlete finishes ahead of you and has not registered their intent to qualify, has been awarded a pre-qualification place or discretionary place, or has qualified already from a previous qualification race then they will not be considered for selection from that particular qualification race.
 For example, you finish 6th in your age group and therefore outside of the top 4 athletes.
 However, 1 athlete ahead of you has not registered their intent to compete and another has already pre-qualified for the event.
 You are therefore the 4th eligible athlete and will be awarded a qualification place.